hummatli/AndroidAppUpdater/README.md

 ##---------------End: proguard configuration for Jsoup--------------------------------
 ```

-### End
+### Issues - Trouble with configuration?
-Thats all.
 If you have any probelm with setting and using library please let me know.
 Create [issue](https://github.com/hummatli/MAHAndroidUpdater/issues) or write to settarxan@gmail.com.
 I will help.

 ### Releases - Upgrade documentation
 See [releases](https://github.com/hummatli/MAHAndroidUpdater/releases).
 Please,read release notes to migrate your app from old version to a newer.